Censored Quantile Regression Neural Networks for Distribution-Free Survival Analysis: Experiments

 \subsection{Qualitative 1D Analysis}

-Figure \ref{fig_1D_plots_mini} visualises the quantiles predicted by CQRNN and baseline methods for 1D datasets (see table \ref{tab_dataset_info}).
+Figure \ref{fig_1D_plots_mini} visualises the quantiles predicted by CQRNN and baseline methods for 1D datasets (Table \ref{tab_dataset_info} describes dataset functions, Figure \ref{fig_1D_plots} visualises further 1D datasets).
 Each dataset contains 500 datapoints drawn from, $\x \sim \mathcal{U}(0,2)$ and $\operatorname{grid}_\tau \in \{0.1,0.3,0.5,0.7,0.9\}$.
-CQRNN appears to learn quantiles that are closer to the ground truth than baseline methods, particularly at higher quantiles.
+CQRNN usually learns quantiles that are closer to the ground truth than baseline methods, particularly at higher quantiles.
 Excl. censor systemically makes underpredictions, and this worsens at higher quantiles since larger values of $y$ are more likely to be censored and excluded.
 DeepQuantReg avoids this systemic underprediction, but appears to introduce bias of its own.
 LogNorm MLE provides variable results -- on Norm uniform it fails with excessive variance (an issue also observed by \cite{Avati2019}), but on LogNorm, since the target distribution matches the distribution output by the NN, it performs well.